-When you store your automated tests in source code control repositories you not only provide critical team collaboration capabilities but you open up ability to drive Jenkins from your source code repository
+When you store your automated tests in source code control repositories you not only provide critical team collaboration capabilities but you open up the ability to drive Jenkins from your source code repository

 Load testing tends to get left behind in the CI/CD chain.
-Yet with a few self contained load tests plugged into Jenkins you can capture performance issues as you deploy and test every build of your application.
+Yet with a few self-contained load tests plugged into Jenkins you can capture performance issues as you deploy and test every build of your application.

-Yet another strength of Jenkins is the ability to setup client machines to which you can distribute your tests and run everything in parallel.
+Yet another strength of Jenkins is the ability to set up client machines to which you can distribute your tests and run everything in parallel.
 We show you how to setup up grids of execution machines and how to configure everything with the multi-config plugin.

 Whilst different plugins will provide useful builtin dashboards and reporting capabilities we show you how to integrate with common test management tools for combined manual and automated test result reporting.